-In rare cases it may be necessary for the Headteacher of the Infant and Junior School to implement an internal period of reflection.
-This happens when the Infant and Junior School Management team feel it is appropriate to isolate a pupil - for example to cool down after conflict or while investigations into an incident are being made or for continued poor conduct.
+In rare cases it may be necessary for the Headteacher of the Infant and Junior School to implement an internal period of reflection (IPOR).
+This happens when the management team feel it is appropriate to isolate a pupil - for example to cool down after conflict or while investigations into an incident are being made or for continued poor conduct.
 In this case the pupil would be placed outside the Headteacher's office for a designated period of time.
-A pupil may be internally excluded for 1⁄2 -3 days.
+A pupil may be internally excluded for a half day or up to three days.